bitExpert/adrenaline/README.md

 ## <a name="howtoerrorhandler"></a>How to use an error handler
 You also may define an error handler which will be used for uncaught errors occuring while Adrenaline processes the request.
-You may either use a simple closure or implement your own dedicated class for error handling:
+You may either use a simple closure or implement your own dedicated class for error handling.
+**UPDATE**
+Since update to Stratigility 1.3 (we use MiddelwarePipe internally) we had to change the errorhandling due to deprecation warnings.
+Nevertheless we made the old configuration style working due to backwards compatibility:
 ```php
 <?php